BradenLWeber/calculator/README.md

 - - Can fix digits after decimal with Number(4.3e7).fixed(7)
 - Deleting ln puts the cursor at the wrong spot
 - Deleting parentheses attached to special operation should delete operation too
-- Left side arrows need to match lines when up/down arrows are used
-- Try/catch block so that bad inputs produce "error"

 Things on the list:
-- Make math lines functional
-- - Make it add * between parentheses in math lines before it evaluates
+- Evaluate user line function
-- Make keyboard buttons
+- Make keyboard buttons work?